LukasKiederle/seminar-compare-go/content.md

         self.finished.set()
 ```

-This can be achieved for example with this code.
+The restart function can be achieved for example with this code.

 ```python
     def start(self):